How pricing works

 The exact math behind every route.

 No guessing, no surge pricing roulette, no hidden fees.
-Your share per day is the cost of an UberXL on the same route, split across the families who share it, with a 20% platform fee on top.
+Your share per day is a rideshare-equivalent fare for the same route, split across the students who share it, with a 20% platform fee on top.

 The formula, in four steps

-We start from what an UberXL would cost on your exact route, surge included.
-Then we split that across the families on the route and add 20% so we can keep the route running.
+We start from what a rideshare would cost on your exact route, surge included.
+Then we split that across the students on the route and add 20% so we can keep the route running.

 1